SamueleTorregrossa/expenses/README.md

 2. Select the relevant dates from the calendar.
 3. Click on "Generate Report" to download your expense report.

-## Cookie Storage
+## Data Security
+The generation of the Spreadsheet is done on your browser, no data is sent externally.
 The application uses cookies to store your input data locally on your device.
 These cookies are strictly stored locally and are not shared with any server or third party.
 This ensures that your data remains private and secure.

 ### Code Check:
 [![CodeFactor](https://www.codefactor.io/repository/github/samueletorregrossa/expenses.github.io/badge)](https://www.codefactor.io/repository/github/samueletorregrossa/expenses.github.io)